 - Essential oils such as eucalyptus mixed 50/50 with water is one of my favorite methods for keeping them at bay.
 Pour the mixture into a spray bottle, and spray it at entrances and along trails.

 Keep Bugs Away With Bounce Fabric Softener

 These amazing little sheets of fabric softener will keep your entire house bug free!
 All types of bugs, roaches, and spiders meet their maker after coming in contact with a single sheet of Bounce.
 No substitute softener will work, though.
 It must be Bounce brand.
 So, lay a few sheets anywhere around the house, near doors, vents, or openings—any area that is "bugging you."
 And for a bonus, it smells good too.

 More Crazy Household Tips You've Never Heard About That Work

 I thought I'd throw in a few more tips.
 If you've read this far, you deserve it.

-Well, thank you for joining me and I hope these 6 tips for pesty mosquitoes, ants and wasps will put a big smile on your face.
+Well, thank you for joining me, and I hope these tips for getting rid of pesky mosquitoes, ants, and wasps will put a big smile on your face.

 © 2011 Audrey Hunt